Burns club: Precedence

+Bridgeton Burns Club

+Founded at 13 Main Street, Bridgeton in East end of Glasgow in 1870 by John Wilson and some friends.
+It grew rapidly in terms of members including many doctors, lawyers and professionals, in part due to its President William Freeland around 1899 being a newspaper editor.
+It is a charity running a schools competition to this day and has a membership and annual dinner attendance of over 600, making it almost certainly the largest in the world.
+It federated in 1894 as number 49 on the roll.
+It has attracted many politicians, judges, Lords and celebrities to speak and been the subject of an early day motion in the Houses of Parliament on the occasion of its 150th anniversary in 2020.

 Although the Burns Club of London is recorded as No.1 on the Robert Burns World Federation list the Kilmarnock Burns Club was recorded as first on the register as '0'.

 Alexandria Burns Club

 The Alexandria Burns' Club was formed in 1884, and was federated in 1885 as No. 2 in the Federation list.
 Its first officials were Messrs Duncan Campbell, president; William Carlile, treasurer; and Alexander Bryan, secretary.
-Monthly meetings have been held regularly since the formation of the club.
+Committee meetings have been held regularly since the formation of the club.

+The club holds an annual St Andrew's night celebration, but the main event is the annual supper, which is attended by up to 150 every year.

 Burns Club of Atlanta

-Officially organized in 1896, this Burns Club is a private social club and literary and cultural society commemorating the works of Robert Burns.
+Officially organized in 1896, this Burns club is a private social club and literary and cultural society commemorating the works of Robert Burns.
 The club holds monthly meetings and an annual Burns Supper celebration on the anniversary of Burns' birthday every year since 1898.
 Events are held in the Atlanta Burns Cottage, which is a replica, apart from the thatched roof, of poet Robert Burns' birthplace in Alloway, built in 1909.